 Effective June 1, 2018, Hickok Incorporated completed the sale of certain assets comprising its Test and Measurement business segment to Hickok Waekon, LLC, an Ohio limited liability company ("Buyer").
 In connection with the transaction, the Company agreed to take commercially reasonable efforts to change its name to one or more names that do not include "Hickok" or "Waekon" or any derivation thereof.
-The Company is in the process of changing its name and ticker symbol and expects this process to be complete in the near future.
-The Company does not expect the name change to have an impact on the trading of the stock.
+On May 16, 2019, the Company changed its name to Crawford United Corporation.
+The Company's common shares continue to trade over-the-counter under the new ticker symbol "CRAWA."
+The name change does not affect the rights of the Company's shareholders, creditors, customers or suppliers.